harlan-zw/harlanzw.com-vitepress/app/blog/scale-your-vue-components/index.md

 ### Rule 3.
 Separate component scopes

 Defining scopes for how components behave will guide you in staying DRY.
-A scope for "base" (a.k.a. presentational, dumb, or pure components) components and "app" (a.k.a single-instance) components is a good starting point.
+A good starting point is a scope for "shared" (a.k.a. base, presentational or dumb) components and "app" (a.k.a single-instance).

 There are many ways to set this up.
 I like making two folders within the component folder.
 You could also pull out your "shared" components into their own npm package.